 If a student is reinstated to the athletic team/extracurricular activity following the first violation, the student's participation in another activity shall not be restricted solely because of the existence of the first violation, as long as the student has completed the period of suspension and was appropriately reinstated to the prior activity.
 If the student elects not to seek reinstatement to the activity after a first violation (either because of the student's own election or because the season concluded prior to the expiration of the student's period of suspension, the student is still required to serve the unexpired portion the suspension before becoming eligible for participation in any other extracurricular activity.
 A student serving a suspension for any sport may try out for a second sport if the student provides a negative drug test result from the testing laboratory under contract.
-If the student successfully makes the team or joins an extracurricular group, prior to participation, the student must serve the unexpired portion of the previous suspension.
-The student must complete all forms required for participation on another extracurricular activity, and the student must submit to a new drug test administered in accordance with the same procedures utilized for random drug testing.
+If the student successfully makes the team or joins an extracurricular group, prior to participation, the student must serve the unexpired portion of the student must serve the unexpired portion of the student must serve the unexpired portion of the student must submit to a new drug test administered in accordance with the same procedures utilized for random drug testing.
 A positive result shall be treated as a second violation.